 On Friday evening, thanks to the generosity and selfless dedication of Dr Rajyashree Kutty a charity dinner celebration under the banner-slogan, ’IAmAndIWill’ was presented in Grand Hyatt Gardens with all participants giving their time and talents free of charge.

 The proceedings opened with some delightful violin duets to backing tracks, of ‘Somewhere Over the Rainbow’, Tchaikovsky’s, ‘Sleeping Beauty’ Waltz and ‘Sayyidy Qaboos’ arranged by Maestro Nasser al Kindi himself.
-Next up an extraordinary performance on Tamil water-pots (Jalatarangam), sounding like a gamelan, with its bell-like pentatonic tuning and syncopated rhythms, from Seetha Jayanthi from Madras, accompanied by Ullanoor on Mridhangam (South Indian dhol-drum).
+Next up an extraordinary performance on Tamil water-pots (Jalatarangam), sounding like a gamelan, with its bell-like pentatonic tuning and syncopated rhythms, from Seetha Jayanthi from Chennai, accompanied by Ullanoor on Mridhangam (South Indian dhol-drum).

 A welcome to Dr Rajyashree Kutty was offered by her volunteer-daughter, Ambika, with the 2019-2021 maxim, ‘Survive Cancer-Be the Light’ of the Barakath Al Noor Clinic.
 Under the patronage of its chairman, Dr Wahid Ali al Kharusi, the OCA will host the Union for International Cancer Control in 2020.
 They are proud that from 200 countries, five thousand people will attend Congress in Muscat.